 Below is an example showing the dramatic difference that Diffuse ray depth can have in an interior scene.
 Note the effect of the bounced light on the floor behind the door when rendering with ray depth 2 compared to ray depth 1 and 0.

-We can see a difference in the appearance and render time when increasing the ray depth in the production interior scene below:
+We can see a difference in the appearance (and render time) when increasing the ray depth in the production scenes below: